Osamadahnoun/Ozzy-Investment/README.md

 ## Description

-This project is the second in a six part series I've created to really master my UI development skills.
+This project is the second in my UI mastery series.
+The UI mastery series is a series I created consisting of seven total projects (mini and full projects) to really master my UI development skills.
 For this project, I've built a beautiful website for and accounting and investment company name Ozzy Investment.

 ## Screenshot of Deployed Application